basrin/MinerSafetySystem/README.md

 A [WearHacks](http://wearhacks.com/) project.

-A Myo-Estimote Miner Alert System
+Myo-Estimote Miner Alert System:

 #### The Hardware

 The MinerSafetySystem utilizes the [Myo](https://www.thalmic.com/en/myo/) by Thalmic Labs & the      [Estimote Beacons](http://estimote.com/).

-The Myo is a gesture control armband. which uses the muscle electrical activity to recognize hand and arm gestures.
-In addition, it provides vibrating tactile feedback.
+The Myo is a gesture control armband, which uses the muscle's electrical activity to recognize hand and arm gestures.
+In addition, it provides vibration based tactile feedback.

 The Estimote is a beacon that can provided contextual data such as location, temperature and motion via bluetooth.

+Note: Currently the temperature and motion features are not implemented in the SDK.

 #### Use Case